 Today we turn our attention to Psalm 4 which is a great scripture on peace in the midst of chaos.
 David gives us useful insight into how to be still in the needs of everyday life and know God more.

 “Tremble [with anger or fear], and do not sin; Meditate in your heart upon your bed and be still [reflect on your sin and repent of your rebellion].
 Selah.”
 (Psalm 4:4 AMP)

 Where Is Peace in the Midst of Chaos?

 The context of Psalm 4:4 is important for understanding this finding peace in chaos Bible passage.
 David wrote this Psalm to help believers in God in their walk and worship.

 He is answering the question, “Where is peace in the midst of chaos?”
 To answer it, David begins with a reminder that God has been faithful.
 He then makes a request that He hears this prayer.
 Finally, he focuses on the sinfulness of men.

-It is easy to live in our old flesh or carnal nature, to love what is worthless and waste our lives away pursuing the things of this world.
+It is easy to live in our old flesh or carnal nature, to love what is worthless, and to waste our lives away pursuing the things of this world.
 We spend too much time searching for peace in the things of this world rather than finding peace in God.

-Do you forget to be still and pursue God, because the needs of life are physical and right in your face?
+Do you forget to be still and pursue God for peace in the midst of chaos because the needs of life are physical and right in your face?

 Yep, guilty as charged.
 I get so focused on the need in front of me that I forget God is my help and support through life.
 What are your physical needs right now?